I-am-PUID-0/DUMB_docs/docs/api/health.md

 # 🌊 Health Check API

-The **Health Check API** provides a simple mechanism to verify that the DMB container and core services are operational.
+The **Health Check API** provides a simple mechanism to verify that the DUMB container and core services are operational.

 ---